jonathankao97/jonathankao97.github.io/content/_index.md

 - ⚡ I'm interested in entrepreneurship

-- 😄 I tutor high school students
+- 😄 I tutor and mentor high school students

 - 💬 Ask me about fantasy football, baseball, or poker